Homepage > Blank IRS 1095-A Template

 Documents used along the form

-• IRS Form 1040: This is the standard individual income tax return form that taxpayers use to report their annual income.
-It plays a significant role in the overall tax filing process, as it incorporates data from various other forms, including the 1095-A.
+• IRS Form 1040: This is the standard individual income tax return form that taxpayers use to report their annual income and calculate their tax liability.

 Similar forms

-The IRS 1095-B form is similar to the 1095-A in that both provide information about health coverage.
-The 1095-B is used primarily by health insurance providers to report who is covered by minimum essential health coverage.
-It serves as proof that you had health coverage during the tax year, which is necessary for compliance with the Affordable Care Act.
-While the 1095-A reports information about coverage obtained through a Health Insurance Marketplace, the 1095-B focuses on coverage obtained through employers or government programs.
+The IRS 1095-B form is similar to the 1095-A in that both documents provide information about health insurance coverage.
+The 1095-B is issued by health insurance providers to show that an individual had minimum essential coverage during the year.
+This form helps taxpayers demonstrate compliance with the Affordable Care Act's individual mandate, just like the 1095-A, which details coverage obtained through the Health Insurance Marketplace.

 Dos and Don'ts

-• Do keep a copy of the completed form for your records.
-You may need it for future reference or audits.
+• Do keep a copy of the completed form for your records, as you may need it for future reference.

 Misconceptions